Reed-CompBio/spras/docs/prms/prms.rst

 This is the list of SPRAS's supported pathway reconstruction methods.
 Each subpage comes with a description of the algorithm, its source code and associated paper (if one exists), and its 'dataset usage,' or parts of a dataset that it will utilize when running pathway reconstruction.
-Implementation details are also provided, for users wondering about any important decisions that differentriate the SPRAS-wrapped version from the actual algorithm.
+Implementation details are also provided, for users wondering about any important decisions that differentiate the SPRAS-wrapped version from the original algorithm.

 .. toctree::